MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/state-message-processing-performance.md

-description: Describes how to troubleshoot state messaging performance issues in Configuration Manager. ms.date: 09/02/2021 ms.prod-support-area-path: ms.reviewer: jarrettr
+description: Describes how to troubleshoot state messaging performance issues in Configuration Manager. ms.date: 09/02/2021 ms.prod-support-area-path: ms.reviewer: buzb, lamosley
 author: helenclu
 ms.author: luche
 ---
 # Troubleshoot state message processing performance issues

+*Applies to*: Configuration Manager

 State messaging is one of the most important reporting mechanisms in Configuration Manager.
 It's responsible for application and update deployment statistics, and many other flows.

-In this article, we focus on the SMS_STATE_SYSTEM component, which processes the incoming state messages and updates the database.
+In this article, we focus on the SMS_STATE_SYSTEM component (also referred to as StateSys), which processes the incoming state messages and updates the database.

 For more information about the state messaging system, see [Description of state messaging in Configuration Manager](state-messaging-description.md).